A direct bijection between descending plane partitions with no special parts and permutation matrices: A bijection on permutations

 This is a bijection because the monotone triangle entries $a_{i,j}$ such that $a_{i,j}=a_{i+1,j+1}$ are exactly the entries coming from the northwest steps in the border strips which are exactly the entries of $\delta$.

-We now show that this map takes a DPP with $p$ parts to an ASM with $p$ inversions.
-The inversion number of an ASM $A$ (with the matrix entry in row $i$ and column $j$ denoted $A_{ij}$) is defined as $I(A)=\sum A_{ij} A_{k\ell}$ where the sum is over all $i,j,k,\ell$ such that $i>k$ and $j<\ell$.
+We now show that this map takes a DPP with $p$ parts to a permutation matrix with $p$ inversions.
+The inversion number of any ASM $A$ (with the matrix entry in row $i$ and column $j$ denoted $A_{ij}$) is defined as $I(A)=\sum A_{ij} A_{k\ell}$ where the sum is over all $i,j,k,\ell$ such that $i>k$ and $j<\ell$.
 This definition extends the usual notion of inversion in a permutation matrix.
-In~\cite{STRIKER_FPSAC_09} we noted (using slightly different notation) that $I(A)$ satisfies $I(A)=E(A)+N(A)$, where $N(A)$ is the number of $-1$'s in $A$ and $E(A)$ is the number of entries in the monotone triangle equal to their southeast diagonal neighbor (i.e.\ entries $a_{i,j}$ satisfying $a_{i,j}=a_{i+1,j+1}$).
+In~\cite{STRIKERPOSET} we noted (using slightly different notation) that $I(A)$ satisfies $I(A)=E(A)+N(A)$, where $N(A)$ is the number of $-1$'s in $A$ and $E(A)$ is the number of entries in the monotone triangle equal to their southeast diagonal neighbor (i.e.\ entries $a_{i,j}$ satisfying $a_{i,j}=a_{i+1,j+1}$).
 Since in our case, $N(A)=0$ and $E(A)$ equals the number of parts of the corresponding DPP, we have that $I(A)$ equals the number of parts of $\delta$.

 We can see that the parts of $\delta$ correspond to permutation inversions directly by noting that to convert from the monotone triangle representation of a permutation to a usual permutation $\sigma$ such that $i\rightarrow \sigma(i)$, one simply sets $\sigma(i)$ equal to the unique new entry in row $i$ of the monotone triangle.
 Thus for each entry of the monotone triangle $a_{i,j}$ such that $a_{i,j}=a_{i+1,j+1}$, there will be an inversion in the permutation between $a_{i,j}$ and $\sigma(i+1)$.
 This is because $a_{i,j}=\sigma(k)$ for some $k\leq i$ and $\sigma(k)=a_{i,j}>\sigma(i)$.
 These entries $a_{i,j}$ such that $a_{i,j}=a_{i+1,j+1}$ are exactly the parts of the DPP.
 Thus if a DPP has $p$ parts, its corresponding permutation will have $p$ inversions.